 Probability that the ultimate potential will exceed the stated value:

-DSD is not currently involved in any Otway Basin research projects.
+DEM is not currently involved in any Otway Basin research projects.

 Climate, land and sea use